-- a. voted FOR or WITHHELD from voting for the directors named in this Circular; and - b. voted FOR or WITHHELD from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement.
+- a. voted FOR or WITHHELD from voting for the directors named in this Circular; - b. voted FOR or WITHHELD from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - c. voted FOR or AGAINST for or against the By-Law Resolution.